-Clean the rotor shaft (39) and seal cavity area of the intermediate (7).
+Clean the rotor shaft (31) and seal cavity area of the intermediate (36).
 Be sure the area is dry and free of lint and dirt.
 Check the seal bore for burrs or nicks that might prevent a good seal.
 Remove them with a fine file or emery cloth to restore original contours.
 If the shaft is bent or damaged, the complete rotor and shaft must be replaced as an assembly.
-Apply a light coating of oil to the bore of the intermediate.
+Apply a light coating of oil to the bore.

 Carefully remove the material stuffed into the seat bore (or unwrap the shaft).
-Be sure no debris stopped by the material falls into the seal cavity.
+Be sure no debris stopped by the material falls into the motor cavity.